 In many countries, there are active specialist societies or clubs of individuals with considerable expertise in the care and propagation of particular plant groups in trade.
 Such organizations can assist in finding homes for confiscated plants without involving sale through intermediaries.
 In this case, individuals receiving confiscated plants must have demonstrated expertise in the cultivation of the taxa concerned and must be provided with adequate information and advice by the relevant club or society.
-Transfer to specialist societies or individual members must be made according to terms and conditions agreed with the confiscated plants may or may not stimulate trade.
+Transfer to specialist societies or individual members must be made according to terms and conditions agreed with the confiscating authority.
+Placement with these societies or members is an option if sale or donation of the confiscated plants may or may not stimulate trade.

-- Answer: Yes: Execute agreement and sell/donate/loan. - No: Proceed to Question 6.
+Answer: Yes: Execute agreement and sell/donate/loan.